Skip to main content

 • What is selenium good for according to research?

-The strongest evidence supports selenium supplementation for reducing thyroid peroxidase antibody (TPOAb) levels in patients with Hashimoto thyroiditis, with 4 of 5 studies showing beneficial effects and a high evidence strength.
-Weaker preliminary evidence suggests possible benefits for reducing thyroglobulin antibodies, improving cognitive function in elderly adults, and increasing free thyroxine levels in autoimmune thyroid patients, but results are mixed and based on fewer studies.
+The strongest research support is for reducing thyroid peroxidase antibody (TPOAb) levels in patients with Hashimoto thyroiditis, where 4 of 5 studies showed beneficial effects with moderate-to-large effect sizes.
+Selenium may also have small effects on reducing thyroglobulin antibodies and increasing free thyroxine levels, but these findings are based on fewer studies and lower evidence strength.

 • What dose of selenium is typically used in studies?